verhas/jamal/README.md

 The value injection converts the actual value of the parameter to script values.
 Because in this case the values are not injected into the macro body as string replacement but rather assigned to global variables in the script some conversion should take place.
-Without this, all the scripts that use some integer or floating point number were supposed to convert them first from the string.
+Without this, all the scripts that use some integer or floating-point number were supposed to convert them first from the string.

-Therefore Jamal tries to convert the actual value of a parameter of a `script` defined user-defined macro treating it as an integer.
+Therefore, Jamal tries to convert the actual value of a parameter of a `script` defined user-defined macro treating it as an integer.
 If it succeeds then the global variable having the name as the parameter will hold an integer value (or whatever the scripting language uses from the Java scripting context injected as `Integer`).
 If the conversion to an integer does not work then it tries the same with double.